Skip to content

 “You need a root canal” may be the phrase most dreaded by dental patients.
 Despite the scary reputation, having a root canal done is not too bad.
 It is often a welcomed alternative to losing a tooth.
 Having root canal therapy is often the best way to save an infected tooth or a tooth that has been traumatized.
 If one of your teeth needs a root canal, your Dental Health Associates of Madison dentist will explain why and make sure that you are completely comfortable before, during and after your procedure.

-tooth with endodontic file used in root canal
+tooth with endodontic file used in root canal.
+Dental Health Associates of Madison.
+Endodontist in Madison, WI.

-Icon representing endodontic tool used in root canal
+Icon representing endodontic tool used in root canal.
+Dental Health Associates of Madison.
+Endodontist in Madison, WI.

 Root Canal Treatment